Snapwave333/Shillornoshill/README.md

 - Persisted to `localStorage` under `gameSettings.maxPrizeAmount`.
 - The game page (`deal-or-no-deal.html`) uses this value to generate prize cases from $0 up to the max.
 - Zero-amount traps are rendered as `$0`.
-- The game page's "Max Prize" field can temporarily override the setting for the next game.
+- The Game page does not include a "Max Prize" input; configure the amount exclusively in Game Master Settings.

 ### How prizes are generated
 - Values are distributed from $0 up to `maxPrizeAmount` using an exponential spread for a satisfying curve.